 4. CRAFTSMAN 10-Inch Miter Saw Blade, Combo Pack (CMAS210CMB)

-If you like combo packs, our team has also selected another option that is slightly more affordable than the Dewalt option.
+If you like combo packs, I’ve also selected another slightly more affordable option than the Dewalt option.
 You get both 60-tooth and 24 teeth count blades for different woodworking projects and cuts.
 The steel blade exhibits induction-brazed carbide tips for longevity.

 The Craftsman CMAS210CMB 10 Inch Blades were heat-treated by the manufacturer to prevent warping at high temperatures.
 Each blade delivers surgical cuts and has a corrosion-resistant non-stick coating to ensure smooth operation.